 Chris Craney 919-749-8798

-The Liturgy Committee plans the various liturgical celebrations during the year.
+Under the guidance of the Pastor, the Liturgy Committee plans the various liturgical celebrations during the year.
 We do this by coordinating the various ministries involved with all aspects of the Mass to make it a meaningful, spiritual experience for those who attend.